-- Typically this unit is assessed in the following ways: (1) participation; (2) written assignments; and (3) examination.
+- Typically this unit is assessed in the following ways: (1) tutorial activities; (2) essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Michael Gillan

 - any two Level 2 units in the Human Resource Management major, Management major

 - EMPL2270 International Employment Relations